Mikhail Gorbachev: Soviet Union’s final president who changed world history

 The following year Ronald Reagan, on a visit to Berlin, made a speech by the great symbolic barrier between East and West in which he appealed to Gorbachev to “Tear down this wall!”

 The Communist Party was split on how to respond.
-The reformers with whom Gorbachev had made alliance urged accelerating the pace of change.
+The reformers with whom Gorbachev had made alliances urged accelerating the pace of change.
 Conservative hardliners wanted to slam on the brakes – or even throw reform into reverse.
-Gorbachev sought to consolidate his power base by making himself the Soviet Union’s first – and, as it turned out, only – executive President.
+Gorbachev sought to consolidate his power base by making himself the Soviet Union’s first – and, as it turned out, only – executive president.

 Out of office Gorbachev remained an international figure.
 The year after his fall from grace in Moscow he founded the Gorbachev Foundation, with its headquarters in San Francisco.
 The year after that he appeared with his daughter in a TV advert for Pizza Hut.